-Although the Amazon lily is rarely bothered by pests and diseases due to its sturdy nature, it is advisable to be on the lookout for pests such as scale bug insects, caterpillars, bulb mites, thrips and spider mites.
+Although the Amazon lily plant is rarely bothered by pests and diseases due to its sturdy nature, it is advisable to be on the lookout for pests such as scale bug insects, caterpillars, bulb mites, thrips, and spider mites.

-Frequent misting helps to keep humidity high and these mites can be easily wiped off with some damp sponge as they can cause stippling of leaves making them to lose their gloss.
+Frequent misting helps to keep humidity high, and these mites can be easily wiped off with some damp sponge as they can cause stippling of leaves, making them lose their gloss.

 I’ve Personally Found The Amazon Lily Plant Thriving on Neglect

-At one time, the Amazon Lily almost did not make as I came close to discarding this beautiful plant.
+At one time, the Amazon lilly almost did not make it as I came close to discarding this beautiful plant.

-For five years, I have carried my lily back and forth from the garden to the greenhouse, evidently watering it too much and dividing the bulbs too often.
+For five years, I have carried my Eucharist plant back and forth from the garden to the greenhouse, evidently watering it too much and dividing the bulbs too often.

-After this, I left the Amazon lily outdoors for a month, where it had a chance to dry out.
-The foliage continued to flourish, so it was brought into the greenhouse to use for background.
+After this, I left the Eucharist lilies outdoors for a month, where it had a chance to dry out.
+The foliage continued to flourish, so it was brought into the greenhouse to use as background.
 Apparent neglect was evidently what the Eucharis lily needed to bring it into bloom.

 Growing The Amazon Lily

-Every two weeks it is fed with a soluble concentrated liquid plant food and sprayed each morning with warm water.
+Every two weeks, the Eucharis Grandiflora is fed with a soluble concentrated liquid plant food and sprayed each morning with warm water.

-The Amazon-lily is susceptible to mealy bugs and red spider, but thus far, I have had no trouble.
+Amazon lilies are susceptible to mealy bugs and red spiders, but thus far, I have had no trouble.
 Offsets may be taken from the bulbs in the spring, remembering that they do not like disturbance.

-Use loam, with one-third cow manure, or compost, plus sand and charcoal, to keep the mixture porous.
+To keep the mixture porous, use loam, with one-third cow manure or compost, plus sand and charcoal.
 Water sparingly until growth begins.

-The bulbs of eucharis can be forced into bloom two or three times a year, if water is withheld until the leaves start to wilt.
+The bulbs of Amazon lilies can be forced into bloom two or three times a year if water is withheld until the leaves start to wilt.

-Then water and allow to dry for a month.
+Then, water and allow it to dry for a month.
 Thereafter, water regularly and feed about every two weeks until the flowers open.
 Discontinue feeding until new leaves appear.

 Reader Mary Keeley Shares Her Eucharis Lily Experience

-I was torn between selecting sprekelia or eucharis as my favorite plant and in the toss-up chose Eucharis grandiflora or the alabaster Lily of the Amazon and I don’t regret it.
+I was torn between selecting Sprekelia (aztec lily) or Eucharis Amazon lilies as my favorite plant, and in the toss-up, I chose Eucharis grandiflora or the alabaster Lily of the Amazon, and I don’t regret it.

-I ordered the bulbs of this “lily” online.
-Mine have blossomed twice and I am hoping that they will favor me again next April although last year seemed to be their year for multiplying and I divided them into six pots.
+I ordered the bulbs of Amazon lilies online.
+Mine have blossomed twice, and I hope they will favor me again next April, although last year seemed to be their year for multiplying, and I divided them into six pots.

-Being too busy to fuss over house plants, I give it no special care.
-It’s kept potted in a coarse, fibrous soil with charcoal and sand, in an east window with other amaryllids and watered whenever dry.
+Being too busy to fuss over houseplants, I give it no special care.
+It’s kept potted in coarse, fibrous soil with charcoal and sand, in an east window with other amaryllids, and watered whenever dry.

 In the summer, I set it out on a shelf in deep shade.
-When it looks thirsty, I give it a bath under the faucet, as red spiders hate that as much as the plant likes it.
+When the Eucharis lily looks thirsty, I give the plant a bath under the faucet, as red spiders hate that as much as the plant likes it.

-The form and chaste lustrous white of the Amazon Lily are very distinctive.
-When it blooms I drop everything and call the neighbors in.
+The form and chaste, lustrous white of the Amazon Lily flower is very distinctive.
+When it blooms, I drop everything and call the neighbors in.

-What Are Some Uses For The Amazon Lily?
+What Are Some Uses For The Eucharis Lily Flower?